RapTho/telegramBot/README.md

 ![Speech to Text](.ignoreGIFS/transcribe.gif)

 ## Translation
 The bot can also assist you with translations.
-It will automatically detect which language the input text has and translate it to the user desired output language.
+It will automatically detect which language the input has and translate it to the user desired output language.

 ![Translate](.ignoreGIFS/translate.gif)

 ## Weather forecast
-Get the latest weather update directly on your smartphone by asking your bot.
+Get the latest weather updates directly on your smartphone by asking your bot for it.
 The location is picked from your input and then translated into coordinates by a third party.
-These coordinates query the Weather Company database and return accurate results.
+These coordinates will be used to query the Weather Company database and return accurate results.

 ![Weather forecast](.ignoreGIFS/weather.gif)